PenHsuanWang/travel-tracker/README_FRONTEND.md

 2.  **Login:**
     -   User navigates to `/login`.
     -   Enters credentials.
-    -   Upon success, is redirected to `/trips` with "Edit Mode" enabled.
+    -   Upon success, is redirected to `/trips`.
+    -   **Role-Based Access:**
+        -   **Trip Owner:** Full administrative control - can edit trip details, manage members, upload content, and delete any file.
+        -   **Trip Member (Contributor):** Can upload their own photos/GPX files, edit shared notes, and delete only their own uploads.
+        -   **Non-Member:** Read-only access to public trips.
 3.  **Registration:**
     -   User navigates to `/register`.
     -   Enters details and the required registration key.